Orbit Fitting

-• Initial Orbit Determination (IOD) – find candidate orbits from a small number of observations using statistical ranging.
+• Initial Orbit Determination (IOD) (initial_orbit_determination()) – find candidate orbits from a small number of observations using statistical ranging.
+Returns scored candidates sorted best-first.

 • Orbit Fitting (fit_orbit()) – refine an orbit guess to best match the data, with automatic outlier rejection.
 Produces a best-fit state and Gaussian uncertainty estimate (covariance).